-Audits, evaluations and other reviews conducted by OIG personnel during the current and prior periods have disclosed a few instances of deficient financial management practices in some organizations that received NEA grants.
+Audits, evaluations and other reviews conducted by NEA OIG personnel during the current and prior periods have disclosed a few instances of deficient financial management practices in some organizations that received NEA grants.
 Among these were:

-- Reported grant project costs did not agree with the accounting records, e.g., financial status reports were not always prepared directly from the general ledger or subsidiary ledgers or from worksheets reconciled to the accounts; - Personnel costs charged to grant projects were not supported by adequate documentation, e.g., personnel activity reports were not maintained to support allocations of personnel costs to NEA projects when required; - The amount allocated to grant projects for common (indirect) costs which benefited all projects and activities of the organization was not supported by adequate documentation; and - Grantees needed to improve internal controls, such as ensuring proper separation of duties to safeguard resources and including procedures for comparing actual costs with the budget.
+- Not accounting for costs separately by grant award; (e.g., accounting structures that do not provide accurate and complete information about all financial transactions related to each Federally-supported project); - Reported grant project costs did not agree with the accounting records, (e.g., financial status reports were not always prepared directly from the general ledger, subsidiary ledgers or worksheets); - Personnel costs charged to grant projects were not supported by adequate documentation, (e.g., personnel activity reports were not maintained to support allocations of personnel costs to NEA projects); - Grantees needed to improve internal controls, (e.g., ensuring that contractors and recipients are not debarred or suspended from receiving Federal funds prior to the payment or award of Federal funds and developing written policies and procedures for the management of Federal awards).